PhD in Environmental Science and Sustainable Development

 CV as submitted for the Green Talents award (2020):

 Institute of Environment and Sustainable Development, Banaras Hindu University, India

 Research focus: climate variability, human health, extreme temperature, air pollution

-Nidhi’s current research work aims at assessing the impact of climate change and variability on the health of children.
-Her work is directly related to three UN Sustainable Development Goals: 3 (Good Health and Well-Being), 11 (Sustainable Cities), and 13 (Climate Action), all dealing – among other topics – with air pollution and extreme heat.
+In her PhD research, Nidhi is examining how air pollution and extreme temperatures affect human health.
+She is currently studying climate-related child morbidity and has also worked on the effect of multiple air pollutants on all-cause mortality.
+Her work is directly related to three UN Sustainable Development Goals: 3 (Good Health and Well-being), 11 (Sustainable Cities and Communities), and 13 (Climate Action), all dealing – among other topics – with air pollution and extreme heat.